1. StreamsHub Console overview

 3. Navigating the StreamsHub Console

-When you open the StreamsHub Console, the homepage displays a list of connected Kafka clusters.
-Click a cluster name to view its details from the following pages:
+When you open the StreamsHub Console, the homepage lists all connected Kafka clusters.
+You can explore each cluster through the following views:

 - Cluster overview